steveschnepp/blog.pwkf.org/_posts/2022-08-29-enhancing-8051-simulator.md

 chips from obsolete hardware.

-Funnily, each clock model I encountered has a different chip signature[^1], whereas the markings are looking like the orignal AT89C2051.
+Funnily, each clock model I encountered has a different chip signature[^1], whereas the markings are looking like the original AT89C2051.
 I didn't detect any other issue with them.
 But are obviously fakes.

 The only **real** pain point for the AT89C2051 is the 12V high-voltage